-Consumers' estimate of the development of employment situation in Finland also dropped to a gloomy level in April.
-The same applied to the personal threat of unemployment experienced by consumers, that is, wage and salary earners and self-employed persons.
-This treat was considered worst ever.
-In contrast, expectations concerning the rising rate of consumer prices remained unchanged in April.
+Consumers' expectations concerning the development of the unemployment situation in Finland also improved in May, but the expectations were still on a gloomy level.
+The same applied to the personal threat of unemployment experienced by employed consumers, that is, wage and salary earners and self-employed persons at the time of the survey.
+Consumers' estimates of the future growth rate of consumer prices remained unchanged in May.

-Consumers considered their own financial situation to be still excellent in April - even though saving possibilities in the next few months were not assessed any more as usual.
-The time was now regarded very poor for saving, for taking out a loan and buying durable goods.
-Nevertheless, many in April were still thinking of buying a dwelling and taking out a loan in the next 12 months.
+In May, consumers considered their own financial situation to be still excellent.
+The time was regarded even very poor for saving, for taking out a loan and buying durable goods.
+However, these estimates also improved in a month.
+In addition, as in April, a considerable number of households considered taking out a loan and buying a dwelling in May during the next 12 months.